ConvertAPI/convertapi-automator/README.md

 #### Multiple input directory example

-Multiple input directories are useful for having many different conversion scenarios. convertapi-automator can run on server watching multiple input directories assigned (shared) to separate users.
+Multiple input directories are useful for having many different conversion scenarios. convertapi-automator can run on a server watching multiple input directories assigned (shared) to separate users.
 This way you only need one running instance to automate all your organisation.
 All files that are located inside the input directories will be **DELETED** during conversion.